 R. Shel Hess

 Governance Committee Chair

 Judy joined the FPSGV Board in March 2015 after volunteering for two years with her church.
 She she says she’s drawn to FPʼs creativity — and how it lets faith communities live their values and theology in practical ways as the work to connect families with housing, meals, and resource linkage.
-On the Board her roles include recruiting new Board members and helping management with governance and HR matters.
+On the Board, her roles include recruiting new members and helping management with governance and human resources matters.